hackclub/winter/bikash159.md

 To create a human following car using the specified components, I will follow these steps:

 First I will make the car chassis out of Acrylic Sheet by attaching the Mecanum wheels to the TT Gear Motor and then to the Chassis.
+To make the chassis I will first cut Acrylic sheet in a rectangular shape using appropriate tools which I already own.
 Then I will attach the L293D Motor Driver Shield to the car chassis.Then I will connect the Mu vision sensor to the Arduino Uno using a suitable male to female connectors.
 To power the car I am going to use 18650 Li-ion battery.
 I will also use a switch to control the power.
 Then I will connect the TT Gear Motor to the L293D Motor Driver Shield using suitable wires or cables.